Home Research Teaching CV

 Instructor of Record

-• Data Science for Politics (Undergraduate), Spring 2026
+• Principles of Data Science (Undergraduate), Spring 2026

-• Practical Training for Data Science (Graduate), Spring & Summer 2026
+• Practical Training for Data Science (Graduate), Spring, Summer, Fall 2026

 Washington University in St. Louis